 …and in both cases, black communities are left full of fear, anger and loss.

 Lynching didn’t stop, it just put on a uniform.

-Penned by a Abel Meeropol, a Jewish teacher from New Your and first recorded by legendary Billie Holiday 75 years ago, Strange Fruit, is an iconic song contrasting the horror of these lynchings with the perceived ‘elegant nobility’ of the south.
+Penned by Abel Meeropol, a Jewish teacher from New York and first recorded by legendary Billie Holiday 75 years ago, Strange Fruit is an iconic song contrasting the horror of these lynchings with the perceived ‘elegant nobility’ of the south.